 Payday loans might look like a quick, easy way to get cash when money’s tight.
-There’s not a lot of paperwork, no credit check, and you don’t have to give the lender something of value, like the title to your car, to qualify.
+With these types of loans, here’s not a lot of paperwork, no credit check, and you don’t have to give the lending companies something of value, like the title to your car, to qualify.
 But there are other risks to understand.

 A payday loan is a very short-term loan that provides you with a small amount of cash.
-You can apply in person or online.
-You write a check or set up an electronic debit from your checking account for the amount you want to borrow plus any fees.
-The lender gives you the cash and holds the check or debit until you’re supposed to pay the loan back, usually in a week or two or when you get your next paycheck.
-At the end of the loan period, the lender cashes the check or withdraws the amount from your bank account.
+You can apply in person or online for a payday loan and you write a check or set up an electronic debit from your checking account for the amount you want to borrow plus any fees.
+The lending company gives you the cash and holds the check or debit until you’re supposed to pay the loan back, usually in a week or two or when you get your next paycheck.
+At the end of the loan period, the lending companies cashes the check or withdraws the amount from your bank account.

 If you can’t pay the loan back, you can roll it over, basically taking out a new loan.
-When you roll the loan over, the lender adds additional fees to the amount you owe, so the amount you need to pay back grows.
+When you roll payday loan over, the lending company adds additional fees to the amount you owe, so the amount you need to pay back grows.

 Before taking out a payday loan, look into these other options:

 You can prequalify for your loan online in just minutes.
 Or, if you prefer, call or stop by your local branch.
 Our loan specialists can answer any questions and help you fill out an application for the personal loan that fits your needs.